Melissamij/nomade-dreamer-blog/_posts/2020-01-15-my-first-post.md

 #### INFORMATION
 {: .center}

-Copenhagen, the biggest city of Scandinavia.
+<u>About: </u>Copenhagen, the biggest city of Scandinavia.

+They also have a Royal Family loved by the people.

 Did you know it was built based on Amsterdam and to become a main harbor in the area.

 Called K&oslash;benhavn in Danish which mean "k&oslash;b = to buy" "havn= harbor".

 The city offers beautiful architecture, great food scene and a unique vibe in the Summer.

-<u>Formality:</u> Danemark is part of Europe, so for Europeans you need a valid ID of 6months before return.
+<u>Formality:</u> Denmark is part of Europe, so for Europeans you need a valid ID of 6months before return.
 For non EU resident check depending of your country.

 <u>Currency:</u> Danish Kroner (DKK)